stormideas/jira-automate-transitions/docs/progress.md

 - ✅ Test framework for JIRA API integration
 - ✅ Test framework for GitHub milestone synchronization
 - ✅ Environment-based configuration for tests
+- ✅ Jest setup for unit testing
+- ✅ Code coverage reporting for src/ directory
+- ✅ Unit tests for configuration loading
+- ✅ Unit tests for GitHub context handling

 ## In Progress Features

 - 🔄 Improved error handling and logging
 - 🔄 Support for additional JIRA fields and operations
+- 🔄 Comprehensive unit test coverage for all modules

 ## Planned Features